jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   AssertionError: True is not false

-this is familiar, it was the first failing test from :doc:`how to make a python test driven development environment </how_to/make_tdd_environment>`

 green: make it pass
 #################################################################################

-I change the failing line to a :ref:`True` statement
+I change the failing line

 .. code-block:: python

   def test_assertion_error_w_false(self):
-      assert False is False
+      assert True is not False
       self.assertFalse(False)

-From the tests I can say that in Python
+and the test passes.
+I can say that in Python

 * :ref:`True<test_what_is_true>` is not :ref:`False<test_what_is_false>`
 * :ref:`False<test_what_is_false>` is :ref:`False<test_what_is_false>`